 Following the commencement of England’s first nappy recycling trial in Bristol by Pura, which was funded by Asda, the initiative to produce less plastic in stores has been initiated.
 As a result of the study, tens of thousands of diapers were diverted from landfills and converted into useful materials, such as road surfaces, notice boards, paneling, insulation under laminate flooring, and other insulation, as well as the new in-store signage.
 These products include:

 Shelf of Pura

-“We hope that the POS material will help spread awareness of the benefits of nappy recycling which can prevent millions of tonnes of valuable resource from nappies, hygiene products, and period products from ending up in landfill or being incinerated,” said Pura’s Director of Sustainability Matt Moreland.
-“Nappy recycling can prevent millions of tonnes of valuable resource from nappies, hygiene products, and period products from ending up in landfill or being incinerated.”
+“We hope that the POS material will help spread awareness of the benefits of nappy recycling, which can prevent millions of tons of valuable resources from nappies, hygiene products, and period products from ending up in landfills or being incinerated,” said Pura’s Director of Sustainability, Matt Moreland.
+“Nappy recycling can prevent millions of tons of valuable resources from nappies, hygiene products, and period products from ending up in landfills or being incinerated.”

 Jessica Carrol, who is in charge of the purchasing of diapers at Asda, stated that the company is eager to collaborate with Pura on this endeavor because “we realize how vital it is to our customers that we limit the quantity of plastic that we use.”
 We will continue to look into new ways that we can make use of diaper recycling, and we will keep working with all of our suppliers to find ways that we can reduce the amount of plastic that we use.